Barbie Kyagulanyi: Personal life

 Barbie met Bobi Wine when she was in high school while Bobi was a student of Music, Dance and Drama at Makerere University.
 The two got married in 2011 at Rubaga Cathedral in Kampala after living together for 10 years.
 They have four children.
+She is a member of the Roman Catholic Church in Uganda.

 Awards

 Barbara was awarded for her vocational Service Award by the Bugolobi Rotaract Club In 2018, she received an award for Excellence in Leadership award by The AidChild Leadership institute/Uganda.
 In 2020, she was awarded The teen's most favorite social media star by Teenz Awards 2020.
 She was also awarded for supporting teen mothers by The Remnant Generation, an award that counsels and supports teen mothers in Uganda.